jmcconne100/Data-Lake-and-Warehouse/infrastructure/README.md

 After setting up your Redshift cluster and logging in via Query Editor v2, you can create tables and load your processed data stored in S3 into Redshift.

+### Establish the Connection

+Steps:
+- Go to the AWS Console → Amazon Redshift.
+- In the left menu, select Query Editor v2.
+- Click Connect to database.
+- Fill in:
+  - Connection method: Amazon Redshift cluster
+  - Cluster: redshift-cluster-1
+  - Database name: dev
+  - Database user: mynewuser
+  - Password: SuperSecret123
+- (Optional, but recommended) Check Save password if you don’t want to retype it.
+- Click Connect.

 ---

 ### Data Locations